-- > Support higher density residential development in close proximity to Bentleigh Station and along Centre Road (areas already subject to significant transformation, with a road pattern that can manage higher density development).
-Intensity of development will transition to a lower scale with distance increases from Bentleigh Station. - > Protect the character of residential and commercial areas. - Encourage a diverse range of housing types, particularly focusing on medium density in suburban streets. - Manage density transition appropriately by using medium density in suburban streets to link lower density residential areas to the commercial core. - > Preserve the low scale character of the Centre Road shopping strip by keeping development in tune with existing character, through appropriate proportion, alignment and design features. - > Protect the heritage and low scale residential areas in Bentleigh.
+- Support higher density residential development in close proximity to Bentleigh Station and along Centre Road (areas already subject to significant transformation, with a road pattern that can manage higher density development).
+Intensity of development will transition to a lower scale with increased distance from Bentleigh Station. - Protect the character of residential and commercial areas. - Encourage a diverse range of housing types, particularly focusing on medium density in suburban streets. - Manage density transition appropriately by using medium density in suburban streets to link lower density residential areas to the commercial core. - Preserve the low scale character of the Centre Road shopping strip by keeping development in tune with existing character, through appropriate proportion, alignment and design features. - Protect the heritage and low scale residential areas in Bentleigh.

-- Locate heritage/character shop-top buildings along Centre Road to provide medium scale commercial development that does not dominate the low scale character of the street.
-Encourage retail and office uses in this area. - Develop a clear and legible urban structure, expressed through variation in building height and design, supporting the range of land uses within the Bentleigh activity centre.
+- > Locate heritage/character shop-top buildings along Centre Road to provide medium scale commercial development that does not dominate the low scale character of the street.
+Encourage retail and office uses in this area. - > Develop a clear and legible urban structure, expressed through variation in building height and design, supporting the range of land uses within the Bentleigh activity centre. - > Minimise overshadowing impacts from new buildings on existing and future open spaces, commercial footpath-trading areas and existing residential sites. - > Investigate potential heritage significance of identified properties within the Structure Plan area. - Ensure that commercial development makes a positive architectural contribution to the low scale retail village and does not overshadow the footpath of the southern side of Centre Road. - Ensure that development abutting any sensitive interface, such as heritage or low-scale residential sites, is sympathetic to the scale and amenity of the site. - > Ensure that, where possible, development fronting the public realm or a pedestrian connection is activated.